Our History

 1988

-A choir combining men’s and women’s voices is formed.
+A new choir combining men’s and women’s voices was formed.

 1989

-TJUC adopts its covenant.
-The Mabel Weeter Memorial Garden is dedicated.
-TJUC becomes the first organization in Kentucky to offer a public showing of the film, “The Last Temptation of Christ.”
+Our congregation officially adopted its first Covenant, a statement expressing the shared vision and values of our community.
+The Mabel Weeter Memorial Garden was dedicated.
+We became the first organization in Kentucky to offer a public showing of the controversial and widely-censored film “The Last Temptation of Christ.”

 1990